spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-error.png"
 %}

-When a resource has an Error status, it means something went wrong while trying to check the resource for drift from its declarative configuration.
+When a resource has this status, it means something went wrong while trying to check the resource for drift from its declarative configuration.
 Because something went wrong, Spinnaker can't take automatic actions and drift from the declarative configuration won't be resolved (until something changes).
 Some examples of problems that might lead to an error status:

   - A problem retrieving or processing information about the current state of the resource
   - A problem with the declarative configuration (invalid settings, etc.)